Introduction

 Online evaluations allow you to gather statistics about the performance of your LLMs in production.
 We like to think of online evaluations as almost like canaries or metrics in traditional applications, but for unstructured data.

-This approach allows you to constantly monitor your apps without having to trigger evaluations on your own.
+This approach allows you to constantly monitor your apps without having to collect data and run evaluations post-factum.

 Key concepts